slurmulon/virtual-web-dev/README.md

 90% of the time the real integration just works and no additional development is required.

-But that remaining 10% means there are some situations where swapping out "mock" for "real" doesn't just magically work:
+But that remaining 10% means there are certain situations where swapping out "mock" for "real" doesn't always magically work:

  - When you are using a "hybrid" setup (hybrid = mocks + real) and attempting to coordinate states or map information between fixtures and real data (this is the most common issue)